nikolaydubina/go-recipes/README.md

 ### Find packages without tests

-> This is alternative to running tests
+> If code coverage does not report packages without tests.
+This should be fast and good for CI.

 ```bash
 $ go list -json ./... | jq -rc 'select((.TestGoFiles | length)==0) | .ImportPath'